 - Intermunicipal Development Plan with Rocky View County

-- Area Structure Plans (see the Neighbourhoods page for current plans)
+- Area Structure Plans and Area Redevelopment Plans (see the Planning Documents page)

-Step 2: complete and submit a Statutory Plan Amendment Application.
+- Complete and submit a Statutory Plan Amendment Application and pay the application fee.

-Your application is circulated to various Town departments, outside agencies and the Cochrane Planning Commission (CPC) for comment.
+- Cochrane Administration, outside agencies and the Cochrane Planning Commission (CPC) review the application and provide comment.

-If Council agrees the proposed amendment has merit, it will adopt the amending bylaw with or without changes.
-If Town Council sees no merit to the proposal, it will defeat adoption of the bylaw.
-The decision of Town Council is final and not subject to appeal
+If Council agrees to the proposal, the amending bylaw is adopted.
+If Council sees no merit in the decision, it will defeat the adoption of the bylaw; this decision is final and not subject to appeal.